jadijadi/lpic1book/1034_use_streams,_pipes_and_redirects.md

 ```

 ### here-documnets
-Many shells, have here-documnts or here-docs.
-It is a way of input.
+Many shells, have here-documnts (also called here-docs) as a way of input.
 You use `<<` and a `WORD` and then whatever you input is considered stdin till you give only the WORD in one line.

 ```
-jadi@funlife:~/w/lpic/101/103.4$ tr ' ' '.' << END_OF_DATA
+$ tr ' ' '.' << END_OF_DATA
 > this is a line
 > and then this
 >